cy235/PostgreSQL_EKS/README.md

 postgres=#
 ```
 Next, we will test the persistence pf data volumes.
 We first create a new database and a table, and input some data, then we delete the pod and see whether the new pod has the previous input data.</br>
-First we creat a database named 'pgtest'
+First we creat a database named `pgtest` and quit.
 ```
 postgres=# create database pgtest;
 postgres=#\q
 ```
-Reconnect the database `pgtest` from outside of cluster
+Then reconnect the database `pgtest` from outside of cluster.

 ```
 $ psql -U postgres -h aa6335e23793f11ea85bf16ac812bad9-431391209.us-east-1.elb.amazonaws.com -p 5432 pgtest